cfmcginn/FastJetPlay/README.md

 FastJetPlay
 ===========

-Learning FastJet with some playground scrips
+Learning FastJet with some playground scripts